RamyGadalla/CytoAnalyze/README.md

 ## Summary

 The package includes several functions to perform different analysis tasks, and one wrapper function to streamline all the required analysis steps.
-For the workflow demonstration, please download [the workflow vignette](doc).
+For the workflow demonstration, please see [the workflow vignette](doc/CytoAnalyze.html).

 ## Installation